JoshuaHartz/Intro-To-John-The-Ripper/README.md

 git clone "https://github.com/magnumripper/JohnTheRipper.git" && cd JohnTheRipper/src && ./configure && sudo make -s clean && sudo make -sj4

 ```
-THis is a jumbo installation of john, this command will automatically configure and setup the makefile for you.
+This is a jumbo installation of john, this command will automatically configure and setup the makefile for you.
 Personally I put mine in my main user dir.

 To verify if its installed, run
 ```